Harbor with Crooke's Point (on the lower left)

 The Nature Interpretive Center west of the parking lot offers clean facilities as well as an interpretive pond which can be excellent in fall.
 Sit on benches and wait for migrants to come down to the water.
 Purple Martins are now showing an interest in the gourds here.
 And if the Purple Martins do in fact nest, this species will be a new addition to the diversity of breeding swallows.
 Four species of swallow nest in the park now - Tree, Bank, Barn and Northern Rough-winged.

-The sandy cliffs just southeast of the parking lot, provide suitable habitat for a stable and expanding population of Bank Swallows.
-This is the only breeding colony in the metropolitan region for this species.
+The sandy cliffs just southeast of the parking lot, destroyed in hurricane Sandy, provided suitable habitat for a stable and expanding population of Bank Swallows.
+This was the only breeding colony in the metropolitan region for this species.
+Observers should keep a lookout for Bank Swallows nesting at alternate locations nearby.

 In winter, sparrows can be common here and a number of other hardy specialties can be present in autumn in the olive thickets around the nature center.
 Yellow-rumped Warblers are abundant in winter, feeding in Bayberry.
 Search for the occasional Orange-crowned Warbler in the flocks of these warblers.
 Fox Sparrows and Eastern Towhees winter here, and Ring-necked Pheasants are often heard and viewed.